Mashalk199/Projects/README.md

 • Set up multiple Amazon web services and utilized serverless lambda functions to query data from database from an API endpoint trigger in the website.

-9. **Classifying Histopathelogy Cancer Cell Images** | TensorFlow, Keras, Scikit-Learn | Apr 2023 – May 2023
+9. **Classifying Histopathology Cancer Cell Images** | TensorFlow, Keras, Scikit-Learn | Apr 2023 – May 2023

 • Utilised various deep learning techniques along with convolutional neural network models to classify images in the CRCHistoPhenotypes dataset.